ricardohsilva/free-agent__ngrx-weather/README.md

 )
 ```

-So following this idea our `getLocationsStart`, `getLocationsEnd` and `locationErrors` would be written as follow:
+Following this idea our `getLocationsStart`, `getLocationsEnd` and `locationErrors` would be written as follow:

 ```typescript
 export const locationReducer = createReducer(